-IOUs were previously required by CPUC Decision D. 18-10-019 to transparently show above-market procurement charges on bundled customer bills as well as CCA customer bills.
-The ultimate implementation of that will occur in Summer of 2022, when bundled customers will see a charge on page 2 of their bill for legacy above market costs.
+IOUs were previously required by CPUC Decision D. 18-10-019 to show above-market procurement charges on bundled customer bills as well as CCA customer bills.
+While this will not affect the bills of customers served by CCAs, bundled customers will now see to what extent they are being charged for these out-of-market assets.
+The ultimate implementation of that will occur in Summer of 2022 and will be shown on page 2 of bundled customer bills.